Thank you for the opportunity to provide Port of Tauranga Limited (Port of Tauranga) with a proposal for business continuity management services.

 - Grouping and prioritisation of risks into key disruption scenarios.

+Linkages with Business Continuity Plans and existing emergency management, risk management, IT, cyber and operational measures will be reviewed and updated to ensure an integrated outcome for University of Technology Sydney.
 This will deliver a standardised and integrated protocol for dealing with business disruptions and will include:

 - Establishment of required command and control structures, including management roles and responsibilities.